-The Good Samaritan Health Services Mobile Medical Units can do a lot of things that full service clinics do, but there are a number of services we cannot supply.
-Thus we are not a "full service clinic".
+The Good Samaritan Health Services Mobile Medical Units can do a lot of things that full service clinics do, but there are some of services we cannot supply.
 Our physicians and nurse practitioners cannot treat chronic pain, ADHD, or narcotics addictions.
-But we can, for free or for greatly reduced cost, get X-Rays, MRI's, CT Scans, a number of other procedures, and a number of specialist referrals.
-On the day you visit us, we can assess vital signs, check blood sugars and HgA1C's, check hematocrits, pregnancy tests, urinalysis, and dispense meds that we have available in our dispensary.
+But we can, for free or for greatly reduced cost, get some procedures, and a number of specialist referrals.
+At the time of their visit, patients will have their vital signs taken, check blood sugars and HgA1C's, check hematocrits, pregnancy tests, urinalysis, and dispense meds that we have available in our dispensary.
 We do not have controlled substances on board.
-We also do Women's clinics, and offer free breast exams, pap smears, bone densitometry screening, and can offer free coupons for mammograms in partnership with Tulsa Project Woman.
-We hope to be working toward OB Services in the future.
+We also do Women's Wellness clinics and offer free breast exams, pap smears, bone densitometry screening, and can offer free coupons for mammograms in partnership with Tulsa Project Woman.